 Contact the service provider

 Speak with the ambulance company or emergency medical provider directly.
 Request an itemized statement and ask about their policy on negotiating bills.
-Search online for information about the billing codes listed on your bill, so you can understand what services and supplies the codes represent.
+Search online for information about the billing codes listed on your bill, so you can understand what services and supplies those codes represent.

 Research comparable prices

-Now, you’re ready to negotiate:
+Now that you've prepared your strategy, you're ready to negotiate:

 Negotiate the amount

 Be polite but firm.
 If you can pay promptly, offer to pay a lump sum that is lower than the total amount due or request a discount.
-It’s worth it to ask if the provider has a financial assistance program, especially if you can demonstrate financial hardship.
+It's worth it to ask if the provider has a financial assistance program, especially if you can demonstrate financial hardship.
+Be aware that providers may be prohibited by law from discounting rates or adjusting cost-share amounts, including for Medicare and Medicaid beneficiaries.

 Appeal and dispute